juliangrewe-bosch/caliper/README.md

 ### Protocol

 The `cs` object is used to provide a common configuration that is shared between all virtual users.
-A list of Amphora Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize an Amphora client.
+A list of Service endpoint URIs and the SPDZ parameters matching the backend service configuration are used to initialize an Amphora client.

 ### Action